thundergnat/X11-libxdo/README.md

 Note: This is a WORK IN PROGRESS.
 The tests are under construction and many of them probably won't work on your computer.
 Several functions are not yet implemented, but a large core group is.

+Many of the test files do not actally run tests that can be chaecked for correctness.
+(Many of the object move and resize test for example.)
+Rather, they attempt to perform and action and fail/pass based on if the attempt does or doesn't produce an error.

 Not all libxdo functions are supported by every window manager.
 In general, mouse info & move and window info, move, & resize routines seem to be well supported, others... not so much.

 SYNOPSIS